Resources and Lessons Learned from the Career Exploration and Career Development Experiences Pilot

 To support the development of high-quality career exploration and career development experiences in middle and high schools across the state, the Illinois State Board of Education tapped EdSystems to help facilitate a community of practice and technical assistance supporting a one-year pilot program.
 During the 2021–22 school year, EdSystems facilitated four communities of practice, including a pilot showcase in April that was open to attendees outside of the pilot to learn from the pilot models and provided one-on-one technical assistance.

-Participating communities submitted their career exploration or career development experience pilot models and related resources to help create a new statewide resource bank.
+Participating communities submitted their career exploration or career development experience pilot models and related resources to help peers scale the work.
 In addition, we distilled the feedback received from pilot sites into best practices, lessons learned, and recommendations for policy and supports to help better inform the field:

 Best Practices and Lessons Learned